Homestay IN Japan

 - Departure from Japan

-- On the day before departure from Japan, exchangees travel to Tokyo for an overnight stay.
+- On the day before departure from Japan, exchangees gather at the hotel for an overnight stay.
 This time is used for last-minute shopping, relaxing, and sharing experiences.
 Travel and Customs instructions for the trip home are also reviewed.
-The following day students travel by chartered bus to Narita airport for their flight home.
+The following day students travel by chartered bus to the airport for their flight home.
 Labo staff assist with check-in and remain at the airport until the flight departs.

 Former IN Japan Program Participant